Additionally, paste this code immediately after the opening tag:

 Virtual phone banking parties are one way to get everyone calling at the same time (during your peak hours, and so that call waiting times are shorter for each volunteer) and to boost morale!

-You can set up a conference call via Zoom or another platform in order to kick things off and help everyone feel like a part of the group effort.
+You can set up a conference call via Zoom or another platform to kick things off and help everyone feel like a part of the group effort.
 This is also a great time to show your (short) training videos or explain any part of the technology.

 Virtual phone banking is powerful because it allows people to work from the comfort of their own home - while being able to meaningfully contribute to the campaign’s goals.